Fed rate hike to put pressure on emerging market corporates in 2016

 The currency mismatch - lots of dollar-denominated debt and a low percentage of revenues in the U.S. currency - increases the likelihood of a company failing to service its debt, managers said.
 Some managers say this inability to pay off dollar debt could spark the next emerging market crisis.

-Year-to-date, emerging market financial and non-financial corporates as well as sovereign debt issuance totaled $792 billion, according to the Institute of International Finance.
+Year-to-date, emerging market financial and non-financial corporates as well as sovereign debt issuance totalled $792 billion (£523.8 billion), according to the Institute of International Finance.
 MSCI's broadest emerging market index is down 19 percent this year.

 "As U.S. liquidity growth continues to slow, those emerging market countries and corporations that are reliant on U.S. dollar capital inflows for funding that have not undertaken the necessary structural reforms will be unable to continue to finance themselves, let alone repay the considerable amounts of U.S. dollar debt that they have accumulated post-financial crisis," said Atul Lele, chief investment officer at Deltec International Group.